josephoforkansi/jct-semantic-code-search/README.md

-# 🚀 JCT: Semantic Code Search Engine for Python
+# 🚀 JCT: Intent-Based Semantic Code Search for Python

 > Search code by meaning, not just keywords.